-On the one hand, you could have misunderstood the situation and react aggressively to something that the other side meant as a positive interaction.
-On the other hand, reflexive reaction to potentially aggressive behavior may lead to escalation and serious consequences.
-You can avoid that when you consider what happened in the process.
+On the one hand, you could have misunderstood the situation and react aggressively to something the other side meant as a positive interaction.
+On the other hand, reflexive reaction to aggressive behavior may lead to escalation and serious consequences.
+You can avoid escalation, focus on what happened.
 The third option is that the action was an accident, plain incompetence or stupidity.

-Focus on the good in the bad situations.
+Focus on the good in bad situations.
+Maybe even forgiveness.
 Developing a more forgiving coping style may help minimize stress-related disorders journals.sagepub.com.

 Research shows that in the aftermath of conflict, forgiveness improves victims’ well-being and the victim–offender relationship.
 Unforgiveness is a burden that can be lightened by forgiveness; people induced to feel forgiveness perceive hills to be less steep and jump higher in an ostensible fitness test than people who are induced to feel unforgiveness.
 These findings suggest that forgiveness may lighten the physical burden of unforgiveness, providing evidence that forgiveness can help victims overcome the negative effects of conflict.

-If you look for the bad in people expecting to find it, you surely will. ~~Abraham Lincoln
+If you look for the bad in people expecting to find it, you surely will. ~ Abraham Lincoln

 Step 1: Surprise and interest

 Slow down, focus and try to take in as many details as possible.
 The details will give you a basis for later action.

 Step 2: Assume positive intent

 Whatever happens, there’s usually a positive intent behind it from the offending side.
 People usually mean well and the bad things are communication errors and accidents.

-Never attribute to malice that which is adequately explained by stupidity.
+There’s aphorism Hanlon’s razor: Never attribute to malice that which can be adequately explained by stupidity.